Home Invites Blogs Careers Chat Events Forums Groups Members News Photos Polls Singles Videos

 (more)

 George Washington Carver (c.
 1864 – January 5, 1943) was an American agricultural scientist and inventor who promoted alternative crops to cotton and methods to prevent soil depletion.
-He was one of the most prominent black scientists of the earl ...
+He was one of the most prominent black scientists of the early ...

 Posted Friday, January 5th 2024 at 10:27AM